Coronavirus (COVID-19): vaccines and vaccination campaign

-When it comes to the rate of fully vaccinated persons, there are several countries where already more than 80 percent of the population received the ‘full vaccine package’.
-Among larger countries, China stands out with some 89 percent of its population fully vaccinated, while the U.S. stands at some 66 percent.
-When it comes to the booster shot, which is especially recommended in response to the Omicron variant, Chile is the only larger country who managed to cover practically all of its (fully vaccinated) population so far.
-Currently, China is administering less than one million doses per day.
-This is a significantly slower pace than during the summer of 2021 when the daily record was reported for June 28, 2021, with 22.4 million Chinese receiving the vaccine.
+When it comes to the rate of fully vaccinated persons, there are several countries where more than 80 percent of the population has received the ‘full vaccine package’.
+Among large countries, China stands out with over 90 percent of its population fully vaccinated, while the U.S. stands at 68 percent.
+When it comes to the booster shot, which was especially recommended in response to the Omicron variant, Chile was leading among larger countries.
+At the peak of its vaccination campaign in summer 2021, China administered millions of doses every day.
+The daily record was reported for June 28, 2021, with 22.4 million Chinese receiving the vaccine.

-Since many people received their first two shots already five, six, or more months ago, booster shots for countering the Omicron wave have become essential over the last weeks and months.
+Since many people received their first two shots already five, six, or more months before the new variant appeared, booster shots for countering the Omicron wave became essential.
 Studies showed that especially the mRNA vaccines were effective against Omicron, foremost protecting from severe cases.
-And indeed, although the variant is causing the highest infection numbers since the begin of the pandemic, death and hospitalization numbers are still mostly lower than one year ago.
+And indeed, although the variant caused the highest infection numbers since the beginning of the pandemic, death and hospitalization numbers were mostly lower than one year before.

-Inequality casts a shadow on the global campaign
+Inequality cast a shadow on the global campaign

 Although mathematics tells us that every human worldwide should have received at least one dose of a COVID-19 vaccine, the reality looks quite different.
-Most of all African countries, but also several countries from Latin America and Southeast Asia, remain white spots on the global vaccination map.
-Vaccination inequality is becoming an increasingly prominent key word.
-It was obvious from the very beginning that rich countries hogged as many vaccines as they could.
-Countries like Canada and the UK, for example, reserved doses with which they could vaccinate more than three times of their respective population.
+Many African countries, but also several countries from Latin America and Southeast Asia, remained white spots on the global vaccination map.
+Vaccination inequality became an increasingly prominent key word.
+It was obvious from the very beginning that rich countries hoarded as many vaccines as they could.
+Countries like Canada and the UK, for example, reserved doses with which they could vaccinate more than three times their respective population.
 At the same time, most undeveloped countries were able to secure pre-orders covering only five to ten percent of their population.
-Countries like the DR Congo, Haiti, and Chad still have less than one percent of its population vaccinated.
+As of year-end 2022, countries like Haiti, Yemen, and Burundi still had less than three percent of their population vaccinated.

 It is, of course, also up to the biopharmaceutical companies to make their products accessible.
-While AstraZeneca delivered almost two thirds of its doses to lower-middle-income countries, Moderna delivered nearly 85 percent of its doses only to the richest countries.
-In a recent report, Moderna, Pfizer, and BioNTech are directly criticized by Amnesty International for putting profit before accessibility.
-These companies have already been criticized for their high vaccine price tags, especially considering the fact that Moderna’s and BioNTech’s COVID-19 research was largely funded by taxpayer money.
+While AstraZeneca delivered almost two thirds of its doses to lower-middle-income countries at the height of the vaccination campaign, Moderna delivered nearly 85 percent of its doses only to the richest countries.
+In a report, Moderna, Pfizer, and BioNTech were directly criticized by Amnesty International for putting profit before accessibility.
+These companies have already been criticized in the U.S. and other developed countries for their high vaccine price tags, especially considering the fact that Moderna’s and BioNTech’s COVID-19 research was largely funded by taxpayer money.

 Longing for normality

-The interest in the vaccines is of course an expression of humanity’s unabated wish and hope to eventually get back to normal life by reaching some kind of herd immunity.
-Nothing is fueling this hope like the three most prominent/promising vaccines from Biontech/Pfizer, Moderna, and AstraZeneca/Oxford which started being approved during end-2020.
+The sudden interest in the vaccines was of course an expression of humanity’s unabated wish to eventually get back to normal life by reaching some kind of herd immunity.
+Nothing fueled this hope like the three most prominent/promising vaccines from Biontech/Pfizer, Moderna, and AstraZeneca/Oxford which started being approved during end-2020.
 Combined, these three received and agreed to pre-orders for around five billion doses worldwide.

-The first COVID-19 vaccine has been approved for widespread use in the United Kingdom, and the first doses were delivered to British seniors on December 8, 2020.
-The United States followed, as first shots were received by Americans on December 14th.
-Although it was the fastest developed and launched vaccine in human history, the next obstacle awaits: How to distribute the vaccine to billions of people around the world?
-The largest vaccination campaign ever is also a gigantic supply and logistic challenge.
+The first COVID-19 vaccine was approved for widespread use in the United Kingdom, and the first doses were delivered to British seniors on December 8, 2020.
+The United States followed, and the first shots were received by Americans on December 14th.
+Although it was the fastest developed and launched vaccine in human history, a huge obstacle lay ahead: How to distribute the vaccine to billions of people around the world?
+The largest vaccination campaign ever was also a gigantic supply and logistic challenge.

-Not only is an effective distribution of the vaccine needed, but also enough people who are willing to get vaccinated.
-Vaccine hesitancy became a more prominent topic recently, and the ongoing pandemic has an intensifying effect.
+Not only was an effective distribution of the vaccine needed, but also enough people who were willing to get vaccinated.
+Vaccine hesitancy has been a problem for many years, and the ongoing pandemic had an intensifying effect.
 There are countries traditionally skeptical of vaccinations, first and foremost France, Russia, and many other countries of the former Soviet Union and former socialist bloc, as well as regions with strong anti-vaccination movements like Northern Italy.
 Furthermore, the mixture of a permanent crisis situation, intermittent lockdowns, and restrictions is a breeding ground for general skepticism, rejection of authorities, and conspiracy theories.

-Additionally, the enormous speed with which the laboratories developed and produced the vaccines as well as the quickened process of approval raise concerns among many people, questioning whether they have been thoroughly tested (while other major factors like technology advancements, combined forces in R&D, and extraordinary funding from many countries are often overlooked).
+Additionally, the enormous speed with which the laboratories developed and produced the vaccines as well as the quickened process of approval raised concerns among many people, questioning whether they had been thoroughly tested (while other major factors like technology advancements, combined forces in R&D, and the extraordinary funding from many countries were often overlooked).

-Accordingly, in many countries the group of hesitant people who ‘first want to wait and see’ was significant – for example, almost 40 percent of all surveyed in the United States at the begin of the vaccination campaign, although this percentage decreased to four percent as of January/February 2022.
+Accordingly, in many countries the group of hesitant people who ‘first want to wait and see’ was significant – for example, almost 40 percent of all surveyed in the United States at the beginning of the vaccination campaign, although this percentage had decreased to just four percent as of January/February 2022.

 The only true game-changer

 As soon as the deadly potential of the new coronavirus became obvious, finding a safe and effective vaccine was the global health priority.
-Other than potentially dangerous herd immunity by natural infection, for many experts it is the only true game-changer in this pandemic.
-Being the first company to produce a vaccine against the new disease is a matter of prestige and, even more so, a matter of potentially high profits.
-Not only the established big pharma companies, but also small innovative biotech firms are competing to create a vaccine against the new coronavirus.
-Several such companies have increased their market capitalization as a result of being involved in research on SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2 - the virus that causes the COVID-19 disease).
+Other than potentially dangerous herd immunity by natural infection, for many experts it is the only true game-changer in a pandemic.
+Being the first company to produce a vaccine against the new disease was a matter of prestige and, of course, a matter of potentially high profits.
+Not only the established big pharma companies, but also small innovative biotech firms were competing to create a vaccine against the new coronavirus.
+Several such companies dramatically increased their market capitalization as a result of being involved in research on SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2 - the virus that causes the COVID-19 disease).

-This would facilitate the production of the first 50 million doses of the vaccine until year-end, and then another 1.3 billion doses during 2021.
 Only a week after the announcement of BioNTech/Pfizer, U.S. biotech company Moderna also reported that phase III trials of its vaccine showed an outstanding 95 percent efficacy.
-Both vaccines are using mRNA technology and would be the first vaccines of this kind ever brought to market.
-As of early December, applications for (emergency) approval have already been submitted in the U.S. and in Europe.
+Both vaccines use mRNA technology and were the first vaccines of this kind ever brought to market.
+As of early December 2020, applications for (emergency) approval were already submitted in the U.S. and in Europe.
 On December 2nd, the United Kingdom became the first country to announce the approval of the BioNTech/Pfizer vaccine for widespread use among its population.

 Early frontrunners in the race for a vaccine

 From the very beginning of COVID-19 vaccine research, Moderna's mRNA-1273 probably was the most mentioned vaccine in development.
-It has been developed by Moderna Inc. in partnership with the National Institute of Allergy and Infectious Diseases (NIAID).
+It was developed by Moderna Inc. in partnership with the National Institute of Allergy and Infectious Diseases (NIAID).
 Considering how slow drug development can be, the new vaccine was ready in record time, far quicker than drugs manufactured during previous pandemics.
-This was made possible mostly by significant scientific advances in recent years.
+This was made possible mostly by significant scientific and technologic advances in recent years.

-The mRNA-1273 vaccine was the first vaccine worldwide given to healthy humans.
-The urgent situation means that regulators have started to grant emergency approvals for diagnostics, vaccines, and treatments.
+The mRNA-1273 vaccine was the first COVID-19 vaccine worldwide given to healthy humans.
+Due to the urgent situation regulators started to grant emergency approvals for diagnostics, vaccines, and treatments.
 After Moderna, CanSino Biologics from China was the second company which started running clinical tests in healthy volunteers.
 The trio of top frontrunners was completed by a team at the Oxford University partnered by AstraZeneca.

 A surprise from Russia